-- Advanced imaging (CT, MRI) for diagnosing complex fracture.
+- Advanced imaging (CT, MRI) for diagnosing complex fractures

-- Treatment options offered include but are not limited to plating, interlocking nail fixation, and external skeletal fixation using open or minimally invasive approaches.
+- Treatment options offered include but are not limited to plating, interlocking nail fixation, and linear and hybrid external skeletal fixation using traditional open or minimally invasive (CRIF or MIPO) approaches

-Common diseases of young dogs including osteochondrosis of various joints (e.g. shoulder, elbow, knee or hock), elbow dysplasia, and end stage joints (unfixable fractures, severe arthritis) are treated with a variety of techniques depending on the condition including arthroscopy, minimally invasive surgery, joint resurfacing techniques such as SynACART™ (PDF), total joint replacements including total knee replacement (TKR) and total hip replacement (THR), corrective osteotomies, and joint fusion (arthrodesis).
+Common diseases of young dogs including osteochondrosis of various joints (e.g., shoulder, elbow, knee or hock), elbow dysplasia, and end-stage joints (unfixable fractures, severe arthritis) are treated with a variety of techniques depending on the condition, including arthroscopy; minimally invasive surgery; joint resurfacing techniques such as SynACART™; total joint replacements including total knee replacement, total hip replacement, total ankle/hock replacement; corrective osteotomies, and joint fusion (arthrodesis).